'Serious fiscal crisis' in Palestinian territories

 Last week, the Palestinian Authority's Prime Minister, Salam Fayyad, was forced to cut value-added tax (VAT) and fuel prices after several days of strikes and violent demonstrations.

-President Mahmoud Abbas also proposed cancelling the 1994 Paris Protocol on economic co-operation with Israel, which was signed following the Oslo Accords.'Barriers to development'
+President Mahmoud Abbas also proposed cancelling the 1994 Paris Protocol on economic co-operation with Israel, which was signed following the Oslo Accords.

 The World Bank report says that the finances of the PA, which governs the West Bank, have been hit by cuts in donations and the failure of donors, including the US and Arab countries, to meet their pledges.